László Fekete (strongman)

 László Fekete (born 1958, in Ősi) is a strongman from Hungary.
-He was ten times Hungaria's Strongest Man from 1988 to 1997 and 1992 Europe's Strongest Man champion.
+He was ten times Hungary's Strongest Man from 1988 to 1997 and 1992 Europe's Strongest Man champion.
 He participated in the World's Strongest Man finals in 1988, 1989, 1990 and 1999, emerging fifth in 1989 and sixth in 1990.

 Between 1991-2001 in parallel with World's Strongest Man, Fekete organised the World's Natural Strongest Man mini series (also known as László Classic) in Hungary in which he also participated.
 His son Miklós also competed alongwith athletes representing Sweden, France, Australia, England and Canada.

 A prolific stone-lifter, Fekete is known for his skills across many different lifts.
 Before turning into strength sports, Fekete was a handball player and millstone thrower.